-Caffenol is a ‘brew’ or ‘soup’ that can be made for developing film and or paper in.
+Caffenol (What is it?) is a ‘brew’ or ‘soup’ that can be made for developing film and or paper in.
 The ingredients are vitamine C powder, washing soda and instant coffee, hence the name Caffenol.
 I’ve been using Caffenol for some years now and have gotten some great results, to my liking anyways!

 The recipe I started from is the Delta STD which I found on Caffenol.org I tweaked it slightly and so this is what I do.